GTMStack

 Building Trust Through Transparency

 Teams adopt agentic workflows faster when they can see exactly what the agent is doing and why.
 Every agent action should be logged with its reasoning chain: what data it looked at, what options it considered, and why it chose the action it took.
-This transparency serves two purposes — it helps reviewers make faster decisions, and it helps GTM engineers debug and improve the agent’s behavior over time.

 Getting Started Without Overcommitting